 All students, regardless of major, must meet certain general requirements for certificate and degree programs.
 This chapter also outlines the requirements for obtaining multiple degrees and double majors as well as the general requirements for minors.
-Transfer programs are described at the end of this chapter, along with the college policies/regulations that govern eligibility for graduation and for attendance at commencement ceremonies.
+Transfer programs are described at the end of this chapter, along with the university policies/ regulations that govern eligibility for graduation and for attendance at commencement ceremonies.
 Specific requirements for each major are presented in the chapter describing each department's offerings.
+Degree programs and requirements for graduate degrees are described in the graduate bulletin at www.missouriwestern.edu/graduate

-Degrees/Majors at MWSU
+Degrees/ Maiors s at M IWSU